-A PFD can save your life but only if you wear it. ✓ Sound Producing Device - A sound device is required for all boats to signal your position in reduced visibility and for navigation to signal your intentions to other vessels.
+✓ Sound Producing Device - A sound device is required for all boats to signal your position in reduced visibility and for navigation to signal your intentions to other vessels.
 The human voice is not acceptable under USCG regulations.
 An air horn or whistle is recommended.

-✓ Required Lights - Running lights / navigational lights are required to be displayed at night and when in or near areas of reduced visibility.
+✓ Required Lights - Running lights/ navigational lights are required to be displayed at night and when in or near areas of reduced visibility.
 When underway from sunset to sunrise, every motor boat shall carry and exhibit lights prescribed for the applicable class of motorboat by your state or the USCG.

 Anchored boats must exhibit a white anchor light except when anchored at designated anchor sites on Yellowstone Lake (5L8, 5L9, 7L5, 7L6, 7M1, 7M4, 7M5, 7F1 & 7F2).

-Non-motorized boats are required to have a light (headlamp / flashlight) for night paddling or during periods of reduced visibility.
+Non-motorized boats are required to have a light (headlamp/flashlight for night paddling or during periods of reduced visibility.

-✓ Flame Arrestors - Required only on inboard engines to prevent backfire.
+√ Flame Arrestors -

+Required only on inboard engines to prevent backfire.
 Not required for outboard motors.
-Unless the motor is very old, it should have been equipped with flame arrestors when manufactured.
+Unless the motor is very old it should have been equipped with flame arrestors when manufactured.

 ✓ Fire Extinguishers - USCG approved fire extinguishers are required on boats with inboard engines, enclosed compartments, or permanent fuel tanks.
-Boats under 26 feet must have one Class B-I fire extinguisher.
-Boats 26 feet and over must have one Class B-II fire extinguisher or two Class B-II fire extinguishers.
-Labels should read "Marine Type USCG" and specify class and size.
+Boats under 26 feet must have one type B-I fire extinguisher.
+Boats 26 feet and over must have one type B-II fire extinguisher or two type B-I fire extinguishers.
+Labels should read "Marine Type USCG" and specify type and size.
 Fire extinguishers should be inspected monthly to make sure they are in working order.

 ✓ Ventilation - All boats built after August 1, 1980 which use gasoline for electrical generation, mechanical power or propulsion are required to be equipped with a ventilation system.
 A natural ventilation system is required for each compartment in a boat that: 1) contains a permanently installed gasoline engine; 2) has openings between it and a compartment that requires ventilation; 3) contains a permanently installed fuel tank and an electrical compartment.
+Oars/paddles - Motor boats should be equipped with oars or paddles for emergency propulsion.
+Canoes/kayaks should carry a backup paddle in case a primary paddle is lost or broken.